May 17, 2017

 You could set up a spreadsheet to calculate the recommended order for all the items supplied by a specific supplier.

 This will form the basis for the Purchase Order you’ll create in your ERP system.
-There may be more manipulations that you have to perform:
+There may be more manipulations that you have to perform.
+Here are some examples:

 You may need to fill containers before the supplier will ship anything to you.
 However, the last thing you want to do is just randomly add items to the order.
 Or add items where the supplier may give you a large discount.